-HEBR 191, -2; 291, -2; 391, -2; 491, -2 Independent Study (1, 2, or 3)
+FREN 391, -2; 491, -2 Independent Study

+FREN 496 Honors in French

+SPANISH

-- LATN 101, 102 Beginning Latin (4/4, F01/S02) Latin Elements of the Latin language.
-Stress on facility in reading.
-Cultural backgrounds in Roman civilization.
-Current relevancy. - LATN 221 Intermediate Latin (4, F00)Grammar review and introduction to Latin literature.
-Prerequisite: Beginning Latin (101, 102) or two entrance units of Latin. - Spanish SPAN 101, 102 Beginning Spanish (4/4, F&S)Audio-lingual approach to speaking, reading, and writing.
-One hour of in-class lab and additional laboratory practice required. - SPAN 201 Intermediate Spanish (4, F&S) Grammar, conversation, and civilization.
+SPAN 101, 102 Beginning Spanish

+Audio-lingual approach to speaking, reading, and writing.
+One hour of in-class lab and additional laboratory practice required.

+SPAN 201 Intermediate Spanish

+Grammar, conversation, and civilization.
 Reading ability stressed.
 One hour of in-class lab and additional practice required.
-Prerequisite: SPAN 102 or placement by examination. - SPAN 204 or 341 May in Spain (3, May03) Tour of approximately six renowned Spanish cities.
+Prerequisite: SPAN 102 or placement by examination.

+SPAN 204 or 341 May in Spain

+Tour of approximately six renowned Spanish cities.
 Visit museums, historic structures, other cultural sites; see highlights of Spain's past in art and architecture.
-Cost: \$1500 (est.) above tuition. - SPAN 205 or 342 MesoAmerican Civilization (3, May01) Tour of ancient Aztec and Mayan heartland in Mexico.
+Cost: \$1500 (est.) above tuition.

+SPAN 205 or 342 MesoAmerican Civilization

+Tour of ancient Aztec and Mayan heartland in Mexico.
 Includes visits to the ancient Aztec capital of Tenochtitlan in Mexico City and the pyramids of Teotihuacan in the Valle de Mexico, then eastward to the Mayan ruins of Uxmal, Chitzen Itza and Tulum in the Yucatan peninsula.
 Includes extended tours of the anthropological museums in Mexico City and Merida.
-Cost: \$1000 (estimated) above tuition. - SPAN 206 or 344 Latin-American Seminar: Current Issues (3, May02) Three-week study tour in Latin America.
+Cost: \$1000 (estimated) above tuition.

+SPAN 206 or 344 Latin-American Seminar: Current Issues

+Three-week study tour in Latin America.
 Lectures and discussions on historical background, social problems, role of the church, revolutionary ferment, relations with the United States.
 Excursions to points of interest.
 Emphasis on a Christian response to third-world realities.
 Cost approximately \$1500 above tuition.

+SPAN 207 or 346 Aspects of Costa Rica: Language, Culture and People

+(SPAN 207 fulfills SPAN 201; 346 fulfills conversational language requirement for Intercultural Studies majors.)
+Four-week immersion experience in Costa Rica.
+Students will be hosted in the homes of nationals as they undergo two weeks of intense language instruction at S4S Spanish school in the historic "City of Flowers" - Heredia.
+Opportunities for service, relationships with university students, involvement in church activities, and excursions will present a broad picture of the current realities of life in Latin America.
+Prerequisite SPAN 102 or equivalent.
+Cost approximately \$1800 above tuition.

-SPAN 211 Ecotour in Honduras (3.
-M) Students will have a third-world experience including a service project with Christian Camping International.
+SPAN 211 Ecotour in Honduras

+Students will have a third-world experience including a service project with Christian Camping International.
 Visits are made to national parks and Mayan Indian ruins.
 Activities include hiking, snorkeling, and attending cross-cultural classes.
 Check with professor for cost above tuition.

-SPAN 301, 302 Spanish Conversation and Readings (3/3, F/S)Development of skill in oral comprehension and expression through the discussion of contemporary life issues and of selected readings in Hispanic literature.
+SPAN 301, 302 Spanish Conversation and Readings

+Development of skill in oral comprehension and expression through the discussion of contemporary life issues and of selected readings in Hispanic literature.
 Prerequisite: SPAN 201 or equivalent.

-SPAN 305 Spanish Phonetics (3.
-S01) A survey of pronunciation problems, designed to help the Englishspeaker develop an accurate pronunciation of Spanish.
+SPAN 305 Spanish Phonetics

+A survey of pronunciation problems, designed to help the English-speaker develop an accurate pronunciation of Spanish.
 Introduction to the phonetic alphabet and to basic concepts of linguistic science.
 Extensive oral practice.
 Prerequisite: SPAN 201 or equivalent.